ishota/CarND-Advanced-Lane-Lines/README.md

 # CarND-Advanced-Lane-Lines

+*Details of this project can be found in Writeup.md.*

 This is a project for Udacity lesson of Self-driving car engineer.
 The project is Advanced Lane Finding that detects lane line in picuture and put line area on image.